ResearchComputing/HPC_software_dev_course/hpc_profiling/README.md

 <img src="images/vtune_map_results_screen.png" width="90%" />

-Now, with the results screen open, you can scroll through and find areas of the code that took the longest to run (these will be highlighted).
+Now, with Vtune graphical user interface (gui), you can find areas of the code that took the longest to run.
 If you identify bottlenecks, you would then iteratively work to improve them (not covered in this tutorial).

 ---